lucavignali/Sentiment-Analysis-Microsoft-API/README.md

 ![Sentiment 0%: Bad, 100%: Good](https://github.com/lucavignali/Sentiment-Analysis-Microsoft-API/blob/master/Rplot.png)

 ## Computer vision example
-I have extended the approach applied in the Sentiment Analysis, to the Computer Vision API of MS Cngnitive Services.
+I have extended the approach applied in the Sentiment Analysis, to the Computer Vision API of MS Cognitive Services.
 I was very impressed by the way the Cognitive engine works well.
 Try picture the picture available [here](http://hotelsandomingo.it/fotogallery/).

 For example if we analyze the following picture